KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `Simple Style Selector` - Loads user prompt style presets from the configuration file.
 Can randomly select a style or apply a named preset.
 The selected style text is appended to the user prompt, enabling dynamic variation in generation.
 - `Simple Camera Selector` - Similar to Style Selector but for camera-related descriptions.
 Appends camera preset text to the user prompt, useful for image captioning tasks that require specific photographic context.
 - `Simple Qwen Unload` - Forces unloading of the currently loaded Qwen model from VRAM.
 Essential when using keep_vram mode to manually free memory after a series of inferences, or to reset the model state before loading a different configuration.
 Also useful in combination with the Trigger Node to manage memory in complex pipelines.
-- `Simple Remove Think` - Removes <think>...</think> sections from model output.
-Also handles cases where only a closing </think> tag is present, trimming everything before it.
+- `Simple Remove Think` - Removes `think` sections from model output.
+Also handles cases where only a closing `think` tag is present, trimming everything before it.
 Designed for reasoning models (DeepSeek-R1 etc.) that output a thought process before the final answer.
 The node returns only the cleaned response.
 - `Simple Trigger Node` - Enforces execution order in complex workflows.
 For example, place it before the `Load Checkpoint`, and then the loader will execute only after the trigger input is received.
 Otherwise, the `Load Checkpoint` may execute first and occupy memory inappropriately, which will then have to be unloaded, which wastes time.

 Deprecated version: